jasonsamuels/jasonsamuels.github.io/_posts/2017-10-24-sp-vodcast-notes-wk-8-f17.md

 published: true
 ---

 This week's SP video lecture was extraordinarily valuable.
-Rather than listening to most of it sped up, I often slowed this one down or jumped back in order to keep up while taking notes.
+Rather than listening to most of it sped up, I jumped back often and even slowed this one down in order to keep up taking notes.

 ## Week eight VODcast